vadimcn/codelldb/MANUAL.md

 ## Reverse Debugging

-[Reverse debugging](https://en.wikipedia.org/wiki/Time_travel_debugging).
-Provided you use a debugging backend that supports [this](https://sourceware.org/gdb/onlinedocs/gdb/Packets.html#bc), CodeLLDB be used to control reverse execution and stepping.
+Also known as [Time travel debugging](https://en.wikipedia.org/wiki/Time_travel_debugging).
+Provided you use a debugging backend that supports
+[these commands](https://sourceware.org/gdb/onlinedocs/gdb/Packets.html#bc), CodeLLDB be used to control reverse execution and stepping.

 As of this writing, the only backend known to work is [Mozilla's rr](https://rr-project.org/).
 Unfortunately, the last released version contains a bug that breaks compatibility with LLDB, so you will need to build `rr` from source.